Raihan-Mosharrof/Spam-Detector/README.md

 ## Overview
 You have become frustrated with all the advertisements in your inbox.
 You resolve to create a spam detector to filter out the spam.
 The spam detector will use a dataset of E-Mails (spam or otherwise) to train your program to recognize whether or not new E-Mails are spam.
 The program will use a unigram approach [1], where each word is counted and associated with whether or not the message is spam.
 Your program will calculate probabilities based on each word’s frequency [2].
 Luckily, you have not emptied your spam folder or inbox in quite a while, so you have many samples to use to train your system.

-- Check the `Canvas/Assingments/Assignment 01` for more the detailed instructions.

 ### SpamDetectorServer - Endpoints